Get to know me

-Michael's Extension and research work integrates the economic, environmental and social dimensions of sustainability into addressing community and regional economic issues, with a focus on entrepreneurship, placemaking and community capacity building.
-Michael has been involved in research and Extension projects centered on the marketing of tropical tree crops in western Africa and Latin American and conservation agriculture in southern Africa.
+Michael’s Extension and research work integrates the economic, environmental and social dimensions of sustainability into entrepreneurship, workforce development, bioenergy, population dynamics and land use.
+He has been involved in tropical tree crops marketing in western Africa and conservation agriculture in southern Africa.

-Michael, a past president of the National Association of Community Development Extension Professionals, holds a B.S. in biological sciences from Cornell, a M.S. in fisheries and allied aquacultures from Auburn and a Ph.D. in agricultural economics from Purdue.
+Michael, an adjunct assistant professor at the University of Kentucky and past president of the National Association of Community Development Extension Professionals, holds a B.S. in biological sciences from Cornell, a M.S. in fisheries and allied aquacultures from Auburn and a Ph.D. in agricultural economics from Purdue.
 He served as a U.S. Peace Corps volunteer in Cameroon.